 In the early 1900's the property was purchased by a famous Cuban physician, Nilo Conrado Pintado, and On December 23rd 1917 opened its doors as the St. Joseph Hospital.
 At that time the only hospital in Key West other than the military hospital.
 Newspaper articles of that date describe the dedication ceremony attended by all the local dignitary of the time, with the hoisting of three Flags during the speeches, the American Flag, the Flag of Cuba, and the hospital flag.
 The hospital remained affiliated with the Cuban Club, which moved down the street.
 Membership to the Cuban Club was twenty-five cents per week and included doctors fees, medicine, and a dentist, with an additional twenty-five cents a week for women to cover childbirth.

-From 1926 the house enjoyed life as the elegant Ocean View Hotel and Ocean View Apartments.
+From 1926 the house enjoyed life as the elegant Ocean View Hotel in Key West and Ocean View Apartments.
 Our sign boasting hot and cold water is a tribute to the original Ocean View Hotel sign.
-It closed in the late 1940's and reopened in 1952 as the Casa Blanca Boarding House.
+This charming Key West Hotel closed in the late 1940's and reopened in 1952 as the Casa Blanca Boarding House.
 During Key West's depression era it gradually declined until closure in the late 1980's.

 We are continually learning about the homes history, so if you have a story to tell or a family connection we would love for you to share it with us.